Grenfell, New South Wales: Fossils

 Grenfell is an important centre for fossils from the Devonian period which are found in many surrounding outcrops of the Hunter Siltstone geological formation.

+Sport

+The local rugby league team is the Grenfell Goannas.
+Formerly of Group 9, the club currently competes in the Woodbridge Cup competition, playing its home games at Henry Lawson Park.

 Notable people

 Notable people from or who have lived in Grenfell include: